-- Host = localhost Port = 7999

-- The first command sent from P4VC launches a background process.
-If it fails, the connection timeout is 45 seconds

-- Swarm is unavailable with P4VC
+- Host = localhost Port = 7999 - The first command sent from P4VC launches a background process.
+If it fails, the connection timeout is 45 seconds - Submit HTML Actions are available with P4VC.
+HTML Actions provide a way to customize behavior before or after a Submit action.
+To develop your own custom HTML Actions, see the Add custom HTML pages to P4V topic in the P4VJS Developer Guide. - Swarm is unavailable with P4VC